Steering Large Language Models for Machine Translation Personalization: Methods

-Given a set of paragraphs $\mathcal{D}$ for a novel in the \textsc{par3} dataset, each instance in it is a tuple:

-with $s$ being the non-English source sentence, \Hone~and \Htwo~translations from two distinct human translators and \MT$_{\text{model}}$ the machine translation from the model under evaluation.
-Similar to previous methods, we employ a contrastive approach to extract SAE latents that are most active in the presence of the desired personalization style, while simultaneously controlling for more generic features capturing generic properties of the task.
-We define two sets of contrastive prompts:
+We now introduce our proposed contrastive formulation for steering translation style with SAE latents.
+Given the set of paragraphs $\mathcal{D}$ for a novel in the \textsc{par3} dataset, each instance in it is a tuple $\left< s, H^+, H^-, \text{\MT} \right>$, where $s$ is the non-English source sentence.
+Similar to previous methods, we employ a contrastive approach to extract SAE latents that are most active in the presence of the selected translator's style, while simultaneously controlling for generic features occurring in natural model outputs.

-capturing respectively the personalized style of interest, and baseline properties of the task.
-Similarly to the ZS-Exp setup from~\Cref{sec:prompting}, we explore two $\mathcal{D}^-$ configurations using either $e^- =\;$\MT~(\contht) or $e^- =\;$\Htwo~ (or \Hone, if \Htwo~is the personalization target) to assess the effect of baseline choice in steering effectiveness.